 - 2. The Government wishes to ensure that Northern Ireland benefits as fully from its economic and social policies as the rest of the United Kingdom and that, where appropriate, these policies are tailored to suit local needs and circumstances.
 The Secretary of State's flexibility to allocate resources within her Public Expenditure Block provides scope to develop local economic and social policies, provided that these do not have unacceptable repercussions for other parts of the UK.
 Law and Order costs may of course also constrain her flexibility to address economic and social issues. - 3.
 The Northern Ireland economy has been performing well in recent years, but although per capita Gross Domestic Product has been increasing relative to the UK, Northern Ireland still has the lowest level of any UK region.
 Northern Ireland also has the highest unemployment rate (with a relatively high proportion of long-term unemployment).
 Against this background, the level of resources directed at industry and employment programmes relative to the UK has been evidence of the importance that has been attached to promoting economic growth and addressing unemployment problems in the Province.
-In particular, the share of resources allocated to the Welfare to Work initiative reflects Northern Ireland's relative needs and will make a significant contribution to addressing the problems of youth and long-term unemployment. - Separately from lower per capita GDP and higher unemployment levels Northern Ireland's demographic structure, with for example a relatively high birth rate and a high proportion of young people, places particular demands on key public services such as health and schools.
-Northern Ireland also has a higher incidence of health problems and a relatively higher number of young people entering higher education, which place further demands on these programmes.
-The additional resources for school and health announced in the Chancellor's Budget will help to improve services in these key areas.
+In particular, the share of resources allocated to the Welfare to Work initiative reflects Northern Ireland's relative needs and will make a significant contribution to addressing the problems of youth and long-term unemployment. - 4.
+Separately from lower per capita GDP and higher unemployment levels Northern Ireland's demographic structure, with for example a relatively high birth rate and a high

-5. Overall, there is a relatively high level of deprivation measured on a range of indicators, although there is a great deal of variation within Northern Ireland.
+Overall, there is a relatively high level of deprivation measured on a range of indicators, 5. although there is a great deal of variation within Northern Ireland.
 The Targeting Social Need policy introduced by the previous administration and retained by the present Government remains an underlying theme of resource allocation in Northern Ireland.
 Departments are required to take needs factors into consideration in the distribution of their resources and many economic and social programmes already make a contribution in this context.
 TSN is aimed at addressing needs objectively measured, irrespective of community; but because need (for example, the long-term unemployed) is found more in the Catholic community at large than in the Protestant community at large, TSN, while responding objectively to need in both communities, should have the effect over time of reducing differentials between the two communities.
 The allocations for the Welfare to Work programme will be highly relevant in this context.
 More generally, public spending per head is about 1/3 higher than the UK average largely in recognition of Northern Ireland's higher level of needs.